-- For the filter profile you wish to edit, click the edit icon next to the filtering level.
+- For the filter profile you wish to edit, click the edit icon next to the restriction level.

-- Select the filtering level and save your selection.
+- Select the restriction option and save your selection.

 - Click on 'Add Profile' to setup additional profiles, say one per classroom or cohort of students.